nathanagez/aws-cdk-state-machine-asl/README.md

 This tool only works with synthesized AWS CDK's CloudFormation stacks.

-It parses the `DefinitionString` property of a `AWS::StepFunctions::StateMachine`, resolves intrinsic functions and generate an ASL definition file.
+It parses the `DefinitionString` property of a `AWS::StepFunctions::StateMachine`, resolves intrinsic functions and generates an ASL definition file.

 Don't forget to star ⭐